Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node.md

 ## Add and Configure a Condition Node

-Setting up a Condition node in an Agent Flow involves adding the node at the appropriate location in the flow and configuring various node properties.
+Setting up a Condition node in an agent flow involves adding the node at the appropriate location in the flow and configuring various node properties.

 Steps to add and configure the node: